Welcome to Longwell Green Primary School Breakfast Club

 Our breakfast club supervisors, who are all teaching assistants or lunchbreak supervisors, take care of the children from 7.45 am to 8.45 am.
 The children play games, make models with Lego and other construction equipment and enjoy crafts and colouring acitivities.
 There is no booking necessary and payment can be made on the door.

 Children at Longwell Green enjoy coming to Breakfast Club.
 Breakfast Club offers a range of food and drink that provides children with a nutritious start to the day.
-The food at Breakfast Club is provided by South Gloucestershire Catering Services, and our Breakfast Club kitchen manager is a very experienced cook who also cooks lunches at a neighbouring school.
+Breakfast is provided by the school kitchen; children may choose to have breakfast at school or at home before they arrive.
+NO FOOD OR DRINK IS TO BE BROUGHT INTO SCHOOL FROM HOME.

 8.30 am – 8.45 am – £1.00 (no breakfast is available)